romankm/geekhub-homework-03/README.md

 This is a set of classes that shows basic OOP principles.

 Inheritance:
-Band\KeyboardInstruments\Banjo inherits method makeSound() from Band\Instruments\MusicalInstrument
+Band\KeyboardInstruments\Banjo inherits method makeSound() from Band\Instruments\MusicalInstrument.

 Encapsulation:
-Band\Musicians\Band encapsulates $musicians property
+Band\Musicians\Band encapsulates $musicians property.

 Polymorphism:
 Band\Musicians\Musician::__construct() we can pass here any class that extends Band\Instruments\MusicalInstrument.
 For example: Band\StringInstruments\Banjo or Band\StringInstruments\Guitar.

+Composition:
+Band\Musicians\Musician has a Band\Instruments\MusicalInstrument.